-The UMC quickly became the central jewel of the Boulder campus and the gathering place of choice for CU students, faculty, staff, and campus visitors.
+The UMC quickly became the central jewel of the Boulder campus and the gathering place of choice for CU students, faculty, staff and campus visitors.

 The university continued to grow with Colorado's healthy economy, and so did the UMC.
-A 1964 addition, financed by student fees, created a new bookstore, conference facilities, additional dining facilities, and offices to house the rapidly growing student activities and organizations.
+A 1964 addition, financed by student fees, created a new bookstore, conference facilities, additional dining facilities and offices to house the rapidly growing student activities and organizations.

 The UMC’s Glenn Miller Ballroom has played host to a truly impressive list of entertainers.
 B.B.
-King, The Association, Warren Zevon, Carla Bonhoff, Taj Mahal, The Band, Chubby Checker, Del Shannon, The Grass Roots, Don McClean, Stanley Turrentine, Les McCann, Tommy Bolin, Zephyr, Firefall, Woody Herman, Chuck Mangione, Steve Miller, and Ozark Mountain Daredevils are some of the many performers who played to sold-out audiences in the ballroom.
+King, The Association, Warren Zevon, Carla Bonhoff, Taj Mahal, The Band, Chubby Checker, Del Shannon, The Grass Roots, Don McClean, Stanley Turrentine, Les McCann, Tommy Bolin, Zephyr, Firefall, Woody Herman, Chuck Mangione, Steve Miller and Ozark Mountain Daredevils are some of the many performers who played to sold-out audiences in the ballroom.

-Upholding the UMC’s commitment to honor those who served from WWII to present day, the UMC Veterans Lounge, located near the 2nd floor Reception Desk, houses dedication plaques and a number of military artifacts from WWII.
+Upholding the UMC’s commitment to honor those who served from WWII to present day, the UMC Veterans Lounge, located near the second floor Reception Desk, houses dedication plaques and a number of military artifacts from WWII.